lammps/lammps/doc/src/compute_reduce.rst

 """""""""""

 Define a calculation that "reduces" one or more vector inputs into scalar values, one per listed input.
-The inputs can be per-atom or local quantities and must all be the same kind (per-atom or local);
-see discussion of the optional *inputs* keyword below.
+For the compute reduce command, the inputs can be either per-atom or local quantities and must all be of the same kind (per-atom or local); see discussion of the optional *inputs* keyword below.
+The compute reduce/region command can only be used with per-atom inputs.

 Atom attributes are per-atom quantities, :doc:`computes <compute>` and :doc:`fixes <fix>` can generate either per-atom or local quantities,